CSC207-UofT/course-project-anonymous/Phase0/ProgressReport.md

 ### Aryaman
-Worked on developing the flight and airline class.
+Helped develop the flight and airline class.
 Plans on working on Airline handler and expanding the functionality of the flight and airline class.